 Minnow Server, a super small and fast embedded HTTPS (secure) WebSocket server, lets small microcontrollers with no external memory act as real-time web servers.
 The super small and secure Minnow Server is ideal for devices that are too small for standard web applications or our Barracuda Embedded Web Server.

-The Minnow Server is ideal for most modern microcontroller-based systems, enabling you to web-enable even the tiniest device.
+The Minnow Server is ideal for most modern microcontroller-based systems, letting you web-enable even the tiniest device.

 You decide where to store the web presentation logic by selecting one or all of the above options.
 Of course, the benefit of storing the web presentation logic off device is that it saves considerable space on the device and lets you easily modify the application without upgrading the firmware.